 - Over-revving the motor.

 - Commutators are mechanical switching devices.
-Depending on the motor’s design (and other factors such as humidity and temperature), there is a maximum frequency at which the design can switch.
+Depending on the motor’s design, there is a maximum frequency at which the design can switch.
 If you over-rev the motor (by applying an excess voltage to it) you can exceed the maximum switching frequency and a plasma field can be set up, short-circuiting the armature by way of an arc.
 This will not do the motor armature much good and can easily destroy the controller.

 Prevention – good things to do are:

 - Take care during assembly.
 Motors are magnetic and can attract swarf and metal dust.
-If this, or any abrasive dirt (for instance, fibreglass) gets into the motor, it will cause arcing and wear.
+If this, or any abrasive dirt (e.g fibreglass dust) gets into the motor, it will cause wear and arcing.
 Seal any motor vents while assembling the machine.

-- Fit ferrite beads on the motor leads.
+- Fit ferrite rings to the motor leads.